Check out Randy's Ghost MV1 Video Review on Vimeo!

-The Ghost MV1 is a portable convection vaporizer with an overpowered heater for delicious, monster rips on demand.
+The Ghost MV1 is a portable convection vaporizer with an overpowered heater for delicious, monster clouds on demand.
 Most full convection vapes can't compete with hybrids in vapor thickness but the MV1 heats nearly instantly and brings clouds with the best of them.

 Portability & Form